apache/iotdb/docs/zh/UserGuide/Maintenance-Tools/Metric-Tool.md

 #                                                      #
 # if the reporter is prometheus,                       #
 # then the following must be set.                      #
-# if you use dropwizard, all below                     #
-# should be the config of pushgateway                  #
 #                                                      #
 ########################################################
 prometheusReporterConfig: